History of Bayt Al-Mal (House of Wealth)

 In fact, in an Islamic caliphate, the government is expected to make the most judicious use of public treasury.
 It is in line with this ruling of Islam that Caliph Umar decided to establish the Bayt Al-Mal (meaning House of Wealth) in 634.
 Bayt Al-Mal was the financial institution that caliphs and other Islamic leaders used for the management of finances.
 Moreover for the administration of taxes, and tracking of expenditure.

-One of the most important functions of the Bayt Al-Mal was also the coordination and distribution of zakat (Islamic obligation of tax or alms and one of the five pillars of the faith).
+One of the most important functions of the Bayt Al-Mal was also the coordination and distribution of zakat.
 Zakat is mainly for the benefit of the poor, needy, and vulnerable in society.
 Caliph Umar was so efficient with the Bayt Al-Mal that the Islamic economists of today are advocating for reconstruction and application of the same system in modern-day Muslim nations.

 While Uthman ibn Affan (who later became the third caliph) advised that the money be saved for future generations, others like Walid ibn Hisham thought that a unit of the treasury should be established.
 After extensive consultations, Caliph Umar approved the establishment of a treasury headquartered in Madina.
 He also saw the appointment of the treasury officers.
 Detailed records were made of all expenditure and there was an order in place that all surplus be sent to the central treasury.

 One of the most remarkable things about this project is that the caliph ordered the physical construction of royal treasuries named Bayt Al-Mal in several Muslim cities.
 They were adequately protected with some having as much as 400 guards.
 New coins were also minted and the Bayt Al-Mal helped the caliphate greatly.